LogicAnalyzer/documentation/fpga/modules/metadata_sender/metadata_sender.md

 If `send_id` is asserted, it will send only the four byte product ID.

-When the module has finished transmitting the sequence of bytes, it will de-assert `meta_busy` alerting the control unit the transmission resource is now available.
+When the module has finished transmitting the sequence of bytes, it will deassert `meta_busy` alerting the control unit the transmission resource is now available.

 #### Inputs ####